nrfconnect/sdk-nrf/doc/nrf/documentation/build_process.rst

 Docbuild
 --------
 Whenever a pull request is created the `docbuild`_ workflow is triggered.
-This will checkout all the relevant repositories with west, install the necessary dependencies and build the documentation with cmake.
+This will checkout all the relevant repositories with west, install the necessary dependencies and build the documentation with CMake.
 After the documentation is built a cache file is created using :file:`doc/_scripts/cache_create.py` which can be used locally to speed up builds.

 Docpublish